By Emily Faracca – On

 Many providers will allow you to keep your current phone numbers by "porting" them.

-What You'll Need to Switch to a Multi-Line Phone System
+What You'll Need to Switch to a Multiple Line Phone System

 You'll need physical phones, a reliable provider and someone who can handle the installation process.
 Be sure the provider you choose has a robust customer service department in place who can field any of your calls and help you take advantage of the business phone system features.
 You'll often find smaller companies fit to the task of being present during the onboarding process.

-It's true that multi-line phone system tend to be a bit more expensive.
+It's true that multiple line phone system tend to be a bit more expensive.
 So, if you are looking to cut costs, consider voice over IP systems, or VoIP.
 Click here to learn why switching to VoIP is becoming more common of a decision.

 If you want a free demo of a VoIP system with hosted PBX capabilities, schedule one below!